enfow/lanyon/paper-review/Reinforcement-Learning/Distributional-RL/_posts/2020-01-15-C51 - A-Distributional-Perspective-on-Reinforcement-Learning.md

 ---
 layout: post
-title: C51) A Distributional Perspective on Reinforcement Learning
+title: A Distributional Perspective on Reinforcement Learning
+keyword: '[C51]'
 ---

 # 논문 제목 : A Distributional Perspective on Reinforcement Learning